-Carole is an epidemiologist/clinical trials methodologist, with particular interest in using routinely collected health and social care data to inform and evaluate health and care services.
+I am an epidemiologist/clinical trials methodologist with more than 20 years working in clinical and health services research.
+I have a particular interest in using routinely collected health and social care data to inform and evaluate health and care services for older adults, particularly those with frailty and dementia.

-Examining emergency and social care services for older people, in particular those with a diagnosis of dementia. – with South Central Ambulance Service, University of Portsmouth and Hampshire County Council Adult Social Care team.
-Investigation of recording of dementia in routine datasets, patient flows and referrals between services, and informing and evaluating care interventions.
+2) Examining emergency and social care services for older people, in particular those with a diagnosis of dementia. – with South Central Ambulance Service, University of Portsmouth and Hampshire County Council Adult Social Care team.
+Improving recording of dementia in routine datasets, analysing patient flows and referrals between services, and informing and evaluating care interventions.

 - Clinical research design, particularly epidemiology and clinical trials